 Sno-King Community Chorale, P.O.
 Box 382, Edmonds, WA 98020-0382

-Sno-King Community Chorale is pleased to present the 2019-2020 recipient of the Frank DeMiero Music Scholarship.
-Dain Herndon is currently a student at Edmonds Community College with a major in music education.
+Sno-King Community Chorale is happy to present the 2022-2023 recipient of the Frank DeMiero Music Scholarship, Isaac McCormick.
 Read More

-The second annual Frank DeMiero Music Scholarship is designated for the 2020 fall quarter at Edmonds Community College (EdCC).
+The second annual Frank DeMiero Music Scholarship is designated for the 2020 fall quarter at Edmonds College.
 Students who have been accepted into the music program for the 2020 fall quarter are eligible to apply.
 The amount of the award is $1000.